SoftwareAG/c8y-docs/src/render/guides/microservice-sdk/java/developing-microservice.html.md

 * pom.xml - maven project configuration file
 * command line

 All three ways can be used together, i.e. goal partially can be configured in settings.xml and partially in pom.xml.
-In case of conflicts the command line configuration has the highest priority and settings xml configuration the lowest.
+In case of conflicts, the command line configuration has the highest priority and settings xml configuration the lowest.

 To upload a microservice to the server you need to configure the following properties: